charandeep-reddy/speedtest-by-ookla/README.md

 ## 🆘 Troubleshooting

 If you encounter issues:
-- 🔧 Ensure Speedtest CLI is installed: `brew install speedtest-cli`
+- 🔧 Ensure Speedtest CLI is installed: follow the Installation section above
 - 📍 Check that the CLI is accessible at `/opt/homebrew/bin/speedtest`
 - 🌐 Verify your internet connection is working